 Owning a dog means undertaking certain responsibilities.
-It also means adhering to the rules of dog ownership etiquette.
+It also means following the sometimes unspoken rules of dog ownership etiquette.
 After all, common courtesy goes a long way in making your dog a welcome member of the neighborhood.
 For new dog owners, however, it can be tricky to know canine ownership protocol—it’s all too easy to make gaffes that upset your neighbors or offend people at the park.
 But if you adhere to the following guidelines, your dog should be accepted and appreciated throughout your community.

 In Your Home

 You set the rules for your dog in your own home.
 But whatever they are, they shouldn’t disturb your neighbors or guests.
 Here are some considerations for etiquette in your home:

 - Prevent jumping on visitors.
 People don’t appreciate it and it can be dangerous with older people and children as they can be knocked to the ground.
 Teach your dog to greet by sitting instead.

 - Crate your dog or confine them to another room when you have guests who are uncomfortable around dogs.
 Some people would rather not be bothered by your dog and, in turn, some dogs are bothered by lots of visitors.
 In these situations, it’s less stressful for everybody if your dog is given something to do in their own space.